Ashlalala/aajonusnet/md/Books/Benefits of Raw Eggs.md

 **Eyes: contact lenses solution**

-Yes,a lot of them have thimerosal in them; that is liquid mercury.
+Yes, a lot of them have thimerosal in them; that is liquid mercury.
 But they make it without it with glycerin.
 You can put aloe vera juice in your eye and contacts over that.
 You can’t do it with butter or egg white because they create a film.
 I tell people to just take distilled water and put a few grains of sea salt in it.
 You’ll have pure, saline water.
 If you’re putting